SUMMARY: RESEARCH MISCONDUCT IN SCIENCE AT THE UNIVERSITY OF SYDNEY – WHAT IS TO BE DONE?

 Big mystery: whatever happened to those two earlier co-authors?
 I ask only because if those junior co-authors had remained involved they may have gone to the trouble – before publication – of fixing numerous obvious errors that ultimately were published.
 Clearly, no-one competent proof-read the paper.
 For example, would you guess that: (i) Obesity has increased “3 fold in Australians since 1980″ (p.
 491) or (ii) Obesity has increased by “~300 per cent” (p.
 502)?
 Again, which is it: (i) “3 fold”, so up by ~200 per cent; or (ii) up by “~300 per cent”?
 Actually, the authors’ Figure 1A (p.
 494) suggests that (i) is correct and (ii) is false.

 Yes, errors aplenty yet Vice-Chancellor Spence has assured all that everything was “independently and objectively peer-reviewed prior to its publication” (#11).
-On that, look out for the revealing “decreased by 10%” and “~600g” errors ahead.
+On that, look out for the revealing “decreased by 10%” and “~600g” errors ahead, not to mention the authors confusing up with down (next) and then embracing obviously falsified data as factual (Section 5).

 3. WHAT EXACTLY IS THE AUSTRALIAN PARADOX “FINDING”, AND WHAT’S NOT TO LIKE?